 Netflix, Netflix, Netflix … whaat WERE you thinking?
-I trusted you Netflix.
-You said two and a half stars!
+You gave Episode 50 was two and a half stars!
 Nooooooooooo!

 This 2011 “offering,” written and directed by Joe and Tess Smalley begins benignly enough with yet another “found footage” paranormal premise.
 This time it’s for a paranormal reality (think Ghost Hunters) show–only these guys are out to show us the smoke, mirrors and faulty wiring that panic folks into thinking their places are haunted.
 These dudes (and one dewy-eyed dudette) are out to shine a light on superstition and vivid imaginations.

 Their purpose is to put this poppycock silliness to rest so that “real science” will get more attention.

 When a dying rich guy who fears going to hell offers them the chance to investigate the West Virginia Lunatic Asylum, the site of several unexplained and gruesome deaths, they see “Season Finale” or “Episode 50!!”
 So they load up the van and head for West Virginey–visions of Emmys dancing in their heads.

 Trouble (along with a ghost in the window) arises when they encounter a rival group called “ASK” (don’t ask) a trio of God-fearing folks from UCLA.

 ASK is convinced that the Devil is real.
 So of course the two groups start circling each other like the Sharks and the Jets until the dewy eyed dudette calls a halt while her counter-part in the ASK group, a rather mousy medium looks panicked at the thought of picking up whatever signals the asylum is beaming.
 They agree to work together–or rather the TV show crew will work and the church people will take notes.

 The rest of Episode 50 devolves from the formatted “Ghost Hunters” to a plot mess more complicated than three seasons of “Dark Shadows.”